owncloud/ocis/docs/ocis/storage-backends/cephfs.md

 ## Architecture

 In the original approach the driver was based on the localfs driver, relying on a locally mounted cephfs.
 It would interface with it using the POSIX apis.
-This has been changed to direct Ceph API access using https://github.com/ceph/go-ceph.
+This has been changed to directly call the Ceph API using https://github.com/ceph/go-ceph.
 It allows using the ceph admin APIs to create subvolumes for user homes and maintain a file id to path mapping using symlinks.

-It also uses the `.snap` folder built into Ceph to provide versions.
+## Implemented Aspects
+The recursive change time built ino cephfs is used to implement the etag propagation expected by the ownCloud clients.
+This allows ocis to pick up changes that have been made by external tools, bypassing any oCIS APIs.

+Like other filesystems cephfs uses inodes and like most other filesystems inodes are reused.
+To get stable file identifiers the current cephfs driver assigns every node a file id and maintains a fileid to path mapping in a system directory.

+Versions are not file but snapshot based, a native feature of cephfs.
+The driver maps entries in the native cephfs `.snap` folder available in the web UI using the versions sidebar.

-Trash is not implemented, as cephfs has no native recycle bin.
+Trash is not implemented, as cephfs has no native recycle bin and instead relies on the snapshot functionality that can be triggered by endusers.
+It should be possible to automatically create a snapshot before deleting a file.
+This needs to be explored.

+Shares can be mapped to ACLs supported by cephfs.
+The share manager is used to persist the intent of a share and can be used to periodically verify or reset the ACLs on cephfs.

 ## Future work
-- The spaces concept matches subvolumes, implement the CreateStorageSpace call with that, keep track of the list of storage spaces using symlings, like for the id based lookup
+- The spaces concept matches cephfs subvolumes.
+We can implement the CreateStorageSpace call with that, keep track of the list of storage spaces using symlinks, like for the id based lookup.
-- The Share manager needs a persistence layer.
+- The share manager needs a persistence layer.
-  - currently we persist using a json file.
-An sqlite db would be more robust.
+- Currently we persist using a single json file.
-  - As it basically provides two lists, *shared with me* and *shared with others* we could persist this directly on cephfs!
+- As it basically provides two lists, *shared with me* and *shared with others*, we could persist them directly on cephfs!
+- A good tradeoff would be a folder for each user with a json file for each list.
+That way, we only have to open and read a single file when the user want's to list the shares.
 - To allow deprovisioning a user the data should by sharded by userid.
 - Backups are then done using snapshots.